oscardarwin/dnd_orma/rules.md

 Initiative begins with each player having a certain number of action tokens.
 Each player rolls a number of d4s equal to their intuition modifier.
 They then start with a number of action tokens  equal to the maximum of the d4s.
-At the start of each player turn, each player rolls a d4 adding a number of action tokens equal to that numer.
+At the start of each player turn, each player rolls a d4 adding a number of action tokens equal to that number to a maximum of 4 action tokens.
 ### Powering Up
 You may choose to forfeit spending any action tokens on the player turn and instead spend the time planning.
 Increase your number of action tokens by your knowledge modifier.